openpbl/app-docs/README.md

 ... | ...

 <br>
-OPEN-PBL APP’s bucket of features enables schools and businesses to embrace the PBL strategy in their architecture and educational systems without the need of acquiring expensive and non scalable academic resources.
+OPEN-PBL APP’s set of features enables schools and businesses to embrace the PBL strategy in their architecture and educational systems without the need of acquiring expensive and non scalable academic resources.
 Thus, they can ensure the proper application and measurement of the effectiveness of educational architectures to:
 - Deploy **fully student-centered educational systems** by embracing the use of PBL; or just
 - **Add some PBL experiences** to their proprietary education systems. <br>